Please click here to read our Privacy Notice in relation to COVID-19

-Due to the Coronavirus/COVID 19 pandemic and the changing circumstances for all, the Unit must prioritise essential safeguarding work for the health and social care sector, and also for the Family Court.
-Delays in other areas are likely to occur and may fall outside any statutory or other expected timescales.
-We apologise for any inconvenience this may cause, we will of course endeavour to process your request as soon as practicable.
+Due to the Coronavirus/COVID 19 pandemic and the changing circumstances for all, whilst we will make every effort to respond within statutory timescales, the Unit must prioritise essential safeguarding work necessary to protect the public and this may cause some delays in other areas.
+We apologise for any inconvenience this may cause, and will of course endeavour to process your request as soon as practicable.
 If your request is not urgent or can be retracted at any stage, please let us know as soon as possible via our published email addresses.
-From January 5, 2021, the majority of our staff are working from home due to the lockdown position and we will only have very limited numbers of staff in the Office occasionally and we will therefore not be able to regularly collect correspondence sent via post.
-We thank you for your understanding and support and wish you and your family well during these uncertain times.
+We understand that the delivery of your rights is important and thank you for your understanding and support during these uncertain times.

 From May 25, 2018, all Information Rights requests will be free of charge, unless they are considered and manifestly unfounded or excessive, please see the information rights details above.
 We will write to you and advise you if this is the case.